remy/remysharp.com/public/blog/shell-debugging-vanishing-text.md

 # Debugging vanishing text in shell scripts

 Did you ever get a weird bash scripting issue where a variable would "randomly" eat characters of another command?

 No…?
 Well, I have, quite a few times, so I figured it was time I wrote up my fix.

+Tools used: `curl`, `awk` and `od`

 <!--more-->